How does the Development of Procedural Effects and Storytelling affect us?(Conclusion)

 Music as also moved from hand written composure, to buttons that you can press under a minute for the same results.
 A talented artist now struggles to show their talent because someone else can copy them with a more popular electronic voice.

-I would argue that we should throw out everything that makes it easier to control creativity, and use someone elses out the window.
-But practical world, that is unlikely to happen.
+However, what does this mean for proceduralization and visual effects?
+I would argue that we should throw everything out that makes it easier to control creativity.
+Or anything that can manipulate others ideas.
+But in the practical world, that is unlikely to happen.
 We all eventually accept the the things that make our lives easier.
-However, we still need to be reminded that even though that we have a tool that can do anything we ask it to do.
-We still tell it where the points are moved, what objects mimic reality, and what is most pleasing to us.
+However, we still need to be reminded that even though we have time efficient tools, we still tell the tools where the points are moved, what objects mimic reality, and what is most pleasing to us.

 We need to stop and recognize when proceduralization can inspire us, and lead to to create better things.
 But we also need to recognize when it comes between us growing forward as artists and leaders.
 In order to create better things, we need grow past what is easier, and complete the harder tasks the long way.